Banchō Sarayashiki: Okamoto Kido version

-Set in Edo in 1655, a vassal of the Shogun, Aoyama Harima, has fallen in love with a young servant girl, Okiku.
-Aoyama has promised to marry her but has recently received an auspicious marriage proposal from an aunt.
-Aoyama promises Okiku that he will honor their love and refuse the proposal.
+Set in Edo in 1655, a vassal of the shogun, Harima Aoyama, has fallen in love with a young servant girl, Okiku.
+They have promised to marry, but Aoyama receives a marriage proposal through an aunt.
+In order to test Aoyama's intentions, Okiku breaks one of ten heirloom plates that passed through generations of his household.
+The traditional punishment for breaking such an heirloom was beheading.
+When Aoyama hears of the incident and is told that Okiku broke it by accident, he pardons her, and reaffirms his love for her.
+However, when she later confesses, Aoyama is enraged and breaks the remaining plates, kills her, and throws her down a well.

-Okiku doubts and tests him by breaking one of the 10 heirloom plates that are the treasure of the Aoyama household.
-The traditional punishment for breaking one of the plates is death, which is demanded by Aoyama's family.

-At first, Aoyama is convinced that Okiku broke the plate by accident and pardons her, but when Okiku reveals that she broke the plate on purpose in order to test his love, Aoyama is enraged and kills her.
-He then throws her body down a well.

 From then after, Okiku's yūrei (ghost) is seen to enter the house and count the plates, one through nine.
 Encountering her in the garden, Aoyama sees that her ghostly face is not one of vengeance, but beauty and calm.
 Taking strength from this, he commits seppuku and joins her in death.

-Okamoto's version is notable for being a much more romantic adaptation of the story, similar to the kabuki version of Botan Dōrō.
+Okamoto's version premiered in February 1916 at the Hongōza in Bunkyō, Tokyo, starring Sadanji Ichikawa II and Shōchō Ichikawa II.
+It is notable for being a much more romantic adaptation of the story, similar to the kabuki version of Botan Dōrō.
 This was an influence of the Meiji Restoration, which brought Western plays to Japan for the first time.
 Western plays were much more noticeable for romantic elements, and this was adapted into a style of theater known as Shin Kabuki, or New Kabuki.
 Shin Kabuki was ultimately an unsuccessful merger of East and West, although Okamoto's Banchō Sarayashiki remains as one of the few classics.